Web-browser, advanced e-mail, newsgroup and feed client, IRC chat, and HTML editing made simple—all your Internet needs in one application.

 We encourage testers to get involved in discussing and reporting problems as well as further improving the product.

-2.53.1 is our biggest release in a few years and incorporates many changes and fixes from the underlying platform code.
+2.53.2 will be an incremental update on the 2.53.x branch and incorporates a number of changes and fixes from the underlying platform code.
 Before installing it make a full backup of your profile and thoroughly read and follow the Release Notes.
 We encourage testers to get involved in discussing and reporting problems as well as further improving the product.